dr-mushtaq/Academic-writing/Research Paper/Conclusion.md

 </p>

 # How to write a strong conclusion
+A good conclusion is short, clear, and meaningful.
+Here’s a simple structure you can follow:

 - **Restate thesis statement:** Reiterate your main thesis statement or research question to remind readers of its importance.

+Start by reminding readers what your study was about.

+Example:
+“This study investigated the impact of study habits on student performance.”

+You don’t need to repeat the exact same sentence from the introduction — just state the idea again in a fresh way.

 - **Summarize key findings:** Provide a concise summary of your main findings, highlighting their relevance and contribution to the field.
+Briefly highlight the main results of your research.

+Example:
+“The results showed that consistent study routines improved overall performance across all grade levels.”

+Keep it concise — you’re not repeating the entire discussion.

 - **Suggest further research:** Identify potential avenues for future research based on the limitations or unanswered questions revealed by your study.